-When Bureau Inspector, Samuel Cowley, and Special Agent (SA) Herman Hollis awoke that nasty, cold day in November 1934, they each scanned the headlines of the local Chicago paper.
-After perhaps a second cup of coffee, with small gold badges in their pockets, credentials tucked in their suit coats and handguns on their belts, they entered their vehicles.
-There were thoughts of wives, children, and gangsters.
-It was to be another day of pursuing the worst society had to offer.
-But there was one who they wanted more than others.
+When Bureau Inspector, Samuel Cowley, and Special Agent (SA) Herman Hollis awoke that cold morning in November 1934, they each scanned the headlines of the local Chicago paper.
+After a second cup of coffee, with small gold badges in their pockets, and credentials tucked in their suit coats, each one opened the cylinder of their .38 revolvers for one last check before holstering.

-Yet later that day and for months and years after, those women and children would cry.
+Enroute to the Chicago office, there were all the loving thoughts of wives and children.
+Later that day and for years after, those same women and children would cry.

 For one of the actors who caused it all, his lifeless body was placed on the roadside near a cemetery during the getaway.
-Helen covered his body, bizarrely remarking later, "He hated being cold."
-Once again, he escaped the firefight but this time, he didn't live to kill again.
+Helen covered his body with a blanket stating later, "He hated being cold."
+A somewhat bizarre action on her part considering.
+Yes, once again he escaped the firefight but this time he didn't live to kill again.

-Approximately two hours before the fatal shootout with Cowley and Hollis, SA's James Metcalfe, SA Charles Winstead, and SA C. E. McRae staked out the home of Hobart Hermanson in Lake Como, Wisconsin based upon a tip that Nelson and others would arrive there within days.
+Approximately two hours before the fatal shootout with Cowley and Hollis, SA's James Metcalfe, SA Charles Winstead, and SA Colin E. McRae staked out the home of Hobart Hermanson in Lake Como, Wisconsin based upon a tip that Nelson and others would arrive there for a winter stay.
 The Hermanson's had allowed Bureau agents to use the home itself and thus, surprise Nelson when he showed.
-In the many discussions and writings about the killings of Inspector Cowley and SA Hollis, the incident at the Hermanson stakeout is sometimes rarely in print.
-And if it is mentioned, it's merely a minor incident before the major disaster.
+The tip came from Hermanson himself.
+But there was no time table as to when Nelson might arrive.

-But as the Nelson's and Chase approached the house, Metcalfe mistakenly thought it was Mrs. Hermanson.
+As the Nelson's and Chase approached the house in a similar Ford V8, Metcalfe mistakenly thought it was Mrs. Hermanson.
 He stood on the porch straining to see the occupants approaching.
-Mud and sun obscured his view and that of Winstead's too who sat in an upper window.
+Mud and sun obscured his view.
+As the vehicle got closer, Winstead's view was hampered by the same.